-- 11.19 Bioretention systems, including soak away and rain gardens, can be used within each development, along verges, and in semi-natural green spaces.
+- 11.20 Bioretention systems, including soak away and rain gardens, can be used within each development, along verges, and in semi-natural green spaces.
 They must be designed to sit cohesively with the surrounding landscape, reflecting the natural character of the Parish.
 Vegetation must reflect that of the surrounding environment.
-They can be used at varying scales, from small-scale rain gardens serving individual properties, to long green-blue corridors incorporating bioretention swales, tree pits and mini-wetlands, serving roads or extensive built-up areas. - 11.20 These planted spaces are designed to enable water to infiltrate into the ground.
+They can be used at varying scales, from small-scale rain gardens serving individual properties, to long green-blue corridors incorporating bioretention swales, tree pits and mini-wetlands, serving roads or extensive built-up areas. - 11.21 These planted spaces are designed to enable water to infiltrate into the ground.
 Cutting of downpipes and enabling roof water to flow into rain gardens can significantly reduce the runoff into the sewer system.

-BOX 16: Environmental Design

-Proposals for all forms of development that incorporate measures into new development that will help to offset or mitigate climate change whilst minimising visual impact will be encouraged.

-Support will be given to proposals that include (but are not limited to) one or more of the following technologies:

-- a) Grey water recycling and rainwater capture

-- b) Air Source Heat pumps

-- c) Green Roofs

-- d) Permeable Pavements

-- e) Solar panels (subject to design policies)

-- f) Ground source heat pumps

-- g) Passive ventilation 16
+BOX 16: Environmental Design Proposals for all forms of development that incorporate measures into new development that will help to offset or mitigate climate change whilst minimising visual impact will be encouraged.
+Whilst this Policy does not apply local technical standards or requirements relating to the construction or performance of new dwellings, support will be given to proposals that include (but are not limited to) one or more of the following technologies: POLICY a) Grey water recycling and rainwater capture b) Air Source Heat pumps c) Green Roofs d) Permeable Pavements e) Solar panels (subject to design policies) f) Ground source heat pumps g) Passive ventilation 15 h) Thermal mass16 i) Layouts that take account of daylight, sunlight, wind and temperature j) Electric charging points k) Passive solar gain l) Include features that allow for increased energy efficiency performance and renewable energy provision.

-- h) Thermal mass 17

-- Layouts that take account of daylight, sunlight, wind and temperature

-- i) Electric charging points

-- k) Passive solar gain

-- Include features that allow for increased energy efficiency performance and renewable energy provision.

-16 Passive ventilation allowing fresh air into a building whilst removing stale air

-17 Thermal mass - the ability of material to absorb and store heat energy.
+15 Passive ventilation allowing fresh air into a building whilst removing stale air 16 Thermal mass - the ability of material to absorb and store heat energy.